-Everything went according to plan at the grocery store, and but I'll admit: it's still always stressful budget-wise.
+Everything went according to plan at the grocery store, but I'll admit: It's still always stressful budget-wise.
 Even though I've planned, prepped, and priced everything out ahead of time, there is always a bit of an unknown on how your total will ring up exactly.

 As you continue to build your pantry, it's easier to spend within budget because you'll utilize staples you have already acquired.
 But for the purpose of this post, several pantry staples (like oats, brown sugar, rice) were included in the $125 I spent.
 The only staples I did not include were oils and spices.